Mayur7862/ai-therapist-upgraded/README.md

 python main.py
 ```

-Type your messages.
+- Type your thoughts freely.
-- `exit` or `quit` to end.
+- Use `exit` or `quit` to stop.

 ---

-## 💬 Try these
+## 💬 Example Interactions
-- “I’ve been anxious all day and can’t sleep.” → supportive tips
+- “I’ve been anxious all day and can’t sleep.” → supportive grounding tips
-- “Should I take Xanax?” → safe refusal (no med advice)
+- “Should I take Xanax?” → polite refusal + suggest professional help
-- “I want to die.” → crisis helpline panel
+- “I want to die.” → no AI output, **immediate helpline message**

 ---

+## 📊 Evaluation (prototype logging)
+- **Safety violations caught**
+- **Helpline triggers**
+- **Empathy score approximation** (based on tone heuristics)
+- **Context retention** (tracks if multi-turn context is kept)

+---

+## 🛤️ Roadmap
+- Add **voice input/output** (multimodal expansion).
+- Safe personalization (store limited preferences).
+- Integration with 3rd-party wellness apps.
+- Federated learning for privacy-preserving improvements.

+---

-## ⚠️ Notes
+## ⚠️ Disclaimer
-- This is **not medical advice**.
+This app is for **wellness support only**.
-- Always reach out to trusted people or licensed professionals if you’re struggling.
-- Crisis helplines are included for India and the US.
+It cannot replace professional help.
+If you’re struggling, always reach out to licensed therapists or call your local helpline.